Kate Douglas Wiggin: Later life and death

-Wiggin was an active and popular hostess in New York and in the community of Upper Largo, Scotland, where she had a summer home and where she organized plays for many years, as detailed in her memoir My Garden of Memory.
+Wiggin was an active and popular hostess in New York and in the community of Upper Largo, Scotland, where she had a summer home and where she organized plays for many years, as detailed in her autobiography My Garden of Memory.

+Wiggin was anti-suffrage, she testified before a Congressional committee on women’s suffrage, stating that if women were as strong as they ought to be, they should be regularly consulted, to advise, collaborate, and contribute alongside men wherever their unique strengths were valuable.
+In her view, if women fully embraced and exercised these roles, they would not require the right to vote.
+Speaking to a group of anti-suffragists in Washington in April 1912, she added that she preferred women to be “strong enough to remain slightly in the background,” arguing that “the limelight never makes anything grow.”
+According to The Western Sentinel of Winston-Salem, North Carolina, Wiggin believed that it was “more difficult to be an inspiring woman than to be a good citizen or an honest voter.”

-In 1921, Wiggin and her sister Nora Archibald Smith edited an edition of Jane Porter's The Scottish Chiefs, an 1809 novel of William Wallace, for the Scribner's Illustrated Classics series, illustrated by N.C.
+In 1921, she and her sister edited an edition of Jane Porter's The Scottish Chiefs, an 1809 novel of William Wallace, for the Scribner's Illustrated Classics series, illustrated by N.C.
 Wyeth.
-During the spring of 1923, Kate Wiggin traveled to England as a New York delegate to the Dickens Fellowship.
+During the spring of 1923, Wiggin traveled to England as a New York delegate to the Dickens Fellowship.
 There she became ill and died, at age 66, of bronchial pneumonia.
 At her request, her ashes were brought home to Maine and scattered over the Saco River.

-Her autobiography, My Garden of Memory, was published after her death.
-In sorting through material for her autobiography, she put many items in a box she and her sister labelled "posthumous".
-Her sister Nora A. Smith later published her own reminiscences, titled Kate Douglas Wiggin as her Sister Knew Her, from these materials.
+Wiggin's autobiography was published after her death.
+In sorting through material for it, she put many items in a box she and her sister labelled "posthumous", and from these materials her sister later published her own reminiscences of Wiggin, titled Kate Douglas Wiggin as Her Sister Knew Her.

 Wiggin was also a songwriter and composer.
 For "Kindergarten Chimes" (1885) and other collections for children, she wrote some of the lyrics, music, and arrangements.
-For "Nine Love Songs and a Carol" (1896), she composed all of the music.
+For "Nine Love Songs and a Carol", (1896), she composed all of the music.

 Legacy

-In the 1980s and 1990s, Wiggin's first husband's distant cousin, Eric E. Wiggin, published updated versions of some books in Kate Douglas Wiggin's Rebecca of Sunnybrook Farm series.
-He later published his own addition to the series, entitled, Rebecca Returns to Sunnybrook.
-Eric E. Wiggin extended Kate Douglas Wiggin's series after years of writing Christian literature, newspaper articles, and other children's books.
-Eric E. Wiggin's books sold best among his target audience of homeschoolers; with their help, his updated novels and his new addition to the series have sold more than 50,000 copies.
+In the 1980s and 1990s, Wiggin's first husband's distant cousin Eric E. Wiggin published updated versions of some of the books in her Rebecca of Sunnybrook Farm series.
+He later published his own addition to the series, entitled Rebecca Returns to Sunnybrook.
+Eric E. Wiggin extended her series after years of writing Christian literature, newspaper articles, and other children's books.
+His books sold best among his target audience of homeschoolers; with their help, his updated novels and his new addition to the series have sold more than 50,000 copies.

-Many of Kate Douglas Wiggin's novels were made into movies.
-Perhaps the most famous film adaptation of her books is the 1938 film, which stars Shirley Temple.
+Many of Wiggin's novels were made into movies.
+Perhaps the most famous film adaptation of her books is the 1938 film "Rebecca of Sunnybrook Farm", starring Shirley Temple.